 Community Advisory Committee

 DOT and MTA have convened a Community Advisory Committee to provide guidance for the Utica Avenue Select Bus Service project.
-The committee will meet throughout the project's planning phase and is comprised of a broad range of stakeholders, including elected officials, Community Boards, community groups, and major area institutions.
+The committee meets throughout the project's planning phase and is comprised of a broad range of stakeholders, including elected officials, Community Board, community groups, and major area institutions.

 September 16, 2014: Community Advisory Committee Kickoff Meeting Download the presentation (pdf)

-September 15, 2011: Presentation to stakeholders, including Brooklyn Community Boards 8, 9, and 17 Download the slideshow (pdf)
+Presentation to stakeholders, including Brooklyn Community Board 8, 9, and 17 Download the slideshow (pdf)